Discover the Unknown Biased Attribute of an Image Classifier: Experiment

 \textit{Hessian Penalty}~\cite{peebles2020Eur.Conf.Comput.Vis.ECCV} ($\mathcal{L}_H$) is another baseline method.
 We use the officially released implementation of the Hessian Penalty for optimizing the hyperplanes in the latent space.

-More details of how to adapt baseline methods for \textit{unknown biased attribute discovery task} are described in Sec.~\ref{sec.baseline_method}.
+More details of how to adapt baseline methods for \textit{unknown biased attribute discovery task} are described in Appx.~\ref{sec.baseline_method}.

-\textbf{Experiment Settings} We create 480 different experiment settings on two disentanglement datasets.
+\textbf{Experiment Settings} We create 480 experiment settings on two disentanglement datasets.
 Each experiment setting is a triplet of (target attribute, biased attribute, generative model) (\eg, (\textit{shape}, \textit{scale}, $\beta$-VAE)).
-Under each setting, in order to make sure the target attribute classifier is biased by the chosen biased attribute, we train it on a sampled dataset with a skewed distribution between the target attribute and the biased attribute.
+In each setting, to make sure the target attribute classifier is biased by the chosen biased attribute, we train it on a sampled dataset with a skewed distribution between the target attribute and the biased attribute.
 In the example of (\textit{shape}, \textit{scale}, $\beta$-VAE) setting on dSprites dataset, the skewed training set contains more ``large heart'' images than ``small square'' images.
-More details of the sampling of the skewed dataset are described in Sec.~\ref{subsec.skewed_train_cls}.
-We run the baseline methods and our method under each setting.
+More details are described in Appendix~\ref{subsec.skewed_train_cls}.
 For \textit{orthogonalization penalty}, we choose all remaining attributes other than biased or target attributes as the ``known attributes.''